Blessing of same-sex unions in Christian churches: Belgium

 In Belgium, bishop Johan Bonny from the Diocese of Antwerp supported blessing of same-sex marriages in 2015.
 On 20 September 2022, the Flemish bishops of the Belgian Bishops' Conference issued a document allowing the blessing of same-sex unions, suggesting a ritual that included a prayer and a benediction for stable same-sex unions.
 But it stressed that it was not "what the Church understands by a sacramental marriage".

 Italy

 In January 2024, the Italian bishop conference supported blessing ceremonies for same-sex couples.

 Malta

 A blessing of a same-sex union took place by a Catholic Dominican priest in Malta in 2015.

 Portugal

 In January 2024, Roman-Catholic bishop conference in Portugal supported blessing ceremonies for same-sex couples.

 Spain

 In January 2024, archbishop in Madrid José Cobo and archbishop in Toledo Francisco Cerro supported blessing ceremonies for same-sex couples.

-Churches with no policy on the unions

-The United Church of Christ has no formal rules requiring or prohibiting solemnization of wedding vows, but owing to its Congregational polity and constitution, each Local Church is "autonomous in the management of its own affairs" and has the "right to operate in the way customary to it"; it cannot be "abridge[d] or impair[ed]" by other UCC agencies, and so each congregation has the freedom to bless or prohibit any kind of marriage or relationship in whatever way they discern appropriate.
-Thus a congregation may choose at their discretion to solemnise same-sex marriages, to bless same-sex unions, or refuse to perform any ceremony for same-sex couples, or refuse to perform any kind of marriage for anyone.
-There are no available statistics on how many UCC congregations solemnize same-sex relationships, but there are documented cases where this happens and documented cases where congregations have taken stands against marriage between same-gender couples.

-Among Baptists, The American Baptist Churches USA allows each congregation to decide for itself.
-Also, "the National Baptist Convention USA Inc. does not have an "official" position on any issues with regards to homosexuality".
-Each congregation is autonomous in the National Baptist Convention USA Inc. Likewise, the Cooperative Baptist Fellowship recognizes the autonomy of each local congregation on these issues.

-The Christian Church (Disciples of Christ) allows each congregation to decide whether to perform same-sex marriages.